restic/restic/doc/045_working_with_repos.rst

     repository.
 You can avoid this limitation by using the rclone backend along with remotes which are configured in rclone.

+.. note:: You may lose up to 10 minutes of progress if the ``copy`` command is
+    aborted, because the repository index is only updated from time to time.
+    If you don't want to lose 10 minutes, you can run ``rebuild-index`` after your ``copy`` command has aborted.

 .. _copy-filtering-snapshots:

 Filtering snapshots to copy